Australian English: British and American English terms not commonly used in Australian English

+Influence on other languages and dialects

+Australian English has influenced several other varieties of English, particularly in Oceania, and other languages spoken in Australia and Oceania.

+New Caledonia

+Australian English has been a heavy source of vocabulary for both English and French (plus in turn local languages) in New Caledonia, with a large amount of Australianised Anglicisms being present in New Caledonian speech.
+For example, the Australian agricultural terms paddock, run, station, stock, stockman, stockwhip and stockyard are all used in New Caledonia.

 Grammar

 The general rules which apply to Australian English are described at English grammar.
 Grammatical differences between varieties of English are minor relative to differences in phonology and vocabulary and do not generally affect intelligibility.
 Examples of grammatical differences between Australian English and other varieties include: